twbs/bootstrap/site/content/docs/4.3/forms/overview.md

     description: Replace browser default range inputs with our custom version.
   - title: Input group
     description: Attach labels and buttons to your inputs for increased semantic value.
+  - title: Layout
+    description: Create inline, horizontal, or complex grid-based layouts with your forms.
   - title: Validation
     description: Validate your forms with custom or native validation behaviors and styles.
 ---